Skip to Content

 Read also: 7 Ways How To Make Acrylic Paint Shiny & Glossy

-5 – Even and unified surface
+5 – Varnish levels and evens the surface

 Every brand and paint has different amount of binder and pigment in it.
 Some brands create low sheen or extreme sheen paint.